rosstewart/MutPred-PPI/README.md

 Download experimental structures from the [Protein Data Bank](https://www.rcsb.org/).
 Convert to mmCIF format if needed.

 #### Option C: Other Structure Prediction Tools
-Use any other structure prediction tool that outputs mmCIF or PDB format.
+Use any other structure prediction tool that outputs mmCIF or PDB format (e.g., AlphaFold-Multimer, RoseTTAFold).

-Save all mmCIF structure files to `<mmcif_dir>` for use in Step 2.
-NOTE: The sequences in the structure file must exactly match the sequences in the FASTA files.
+Save all mmCIF structure files to `<mmcif_dir>` for use in Step 2. **Important:** The sequences in the structure file must exactly match the sequences in the FASTA files.

 ### Step 2: Generate Contact Graphs